nus-cs2103-AY2324S1/ip/docs/README.md

 <br><br>
 ## Quick start
 1. Ensure that Java 11 or above installed in your Computer.
-2. Download the latest addressbook.jar from here.
+2. Download the latest smolbrain.jar from here.
 3. Copy the file to the folder you want to use as the _home folder_ for your Smolbrain Chatbot.
 4. To run the application, either:
    * Double-click the jar file to open.